Planar Calibration

 GUI Workflow

-- 2Set grid detection parameters (cols, rows, spacing)
+- 2Set grid parameters (cols, rows, dot spacing)

-- 6Click "Calibrate Vectors" to apply to PIV data
+- 6Click "Calibrate Vectors" to apply calibration to PIV data

 - 7Click "Set as Active" to make this the active method